 It’s important to maintain a close eye on elder loved ones during the hot months of summertime, as serious heat-related problems, including dehydration, heat syncope, heat exhaustion and heat stroke, could quickly manifest, requiring medical attention.
 If you notice the senior is suffering from weakness, headaches or muscle cramps, dizziness, confusion, nausea, or fever, call 911 or his or her doctor immediately for direction.

-Live Free Home Health Care’s professional New Hampshire home care provides families with peace of mind in knowing their older loved ones are protected, healthy and thriving at all times.
+Live Free Home Health Care’s top-rated elder care in Concord and the surrounding communities, provides families with peace of mind in knowing their older loved ones are protected, healthy and thriving at all times.
 We can help make sure that older adults are consuming plenty of fluids, that the home environment is comfortable and cool, that balanced meals are prepared, and we can even take care of light housework and laundry duties, run errands, and provide transportation to medical appointments or fun excursions.
 Whatever the need, Live Free is available to help!

 Call us at your convenience at 603-217-0149 to learn more about how we can keep your senior loved one safe this summer, and throughout the year!